Dutch beaches: The 13 best beaches in the Netherlands

 Visiting a Dutch beach is a great day out all year round!

 So, now you know some of the most popular beaches in the Netherlands, it's time to start planning your trip to one of them.
-With summer just around the corner, beach time is now!
+No matter what the weather, heading to a beach is a guaranteed great day out!

 What is your favourite beach in the Netherlands?
 Let us know in the comments below!